kubeshop/botkube-docs/docs/installation/teams/index.md

 3. Type and select the channel name in which you want to receive notifications.

 4. Once added, browse to the channel and type `@Botkube ping` to make sure Botkube is responding.
-   If Botkube responds, send `@Botkube notifier start` to enable notifications.
+   If Botkube responds, send `@Botkube enable notifications` to enable notifications.
    ![Teams - check bot health](assets/teams_ping.png "Teams Botkube ping")

    :::caution
    The MS Teams integration doesn't support persistence for notifications settings.
-As a result, when Botkube restarts, e.g. during automated configuration reload, each time you need to send `@Botkube notifier start` to re-enable notifications.
+As a result, when Botkube restarts, e.g. during automated configuration reload, each time you need to send `@Botkube enable notifications` to re-enable notifications.
    :::

 ## Remove Botkube from Kubernetes cluster